greatest-ape/aquatic/README.md

 ## Load testing

-There are two load test binaries.
+There are load test binaries for all protocols.
 They use the same CLI structure as the trackers, including configuration file generation and loading.

 ### aquatic_udp_load_test